Legendary Castles in Ireland: The Truth Behind the Irish Urban Legends

 Kilkenny Castle

-When the flood of 1763 caused John’s Bridge to collapse, 16 people lost their lives and until now many of the castle’s visitors insist that they have seen their ghosts trying to escape towards the castle.
-These ghost stories are further perpetuated by the castle’s managers and even the locals themselves who insist that Kilkenny somehow holds the souls of all the people who died on its premises.
+When the flood of 1763 caused John’s Bridge to collapse, 16 people lost their lives, and until now, many of the castle’s visitors insist that they have seen their ghosts trying to escape towards the castle.
+These ghost stories are further perpetuated by the castle’s managers and even the locals themselves, who insist that Kilkenny somehow holds the souls of all the people who died on its premises.

 A Haunted Castle

 It is worth mentioning that the tower formerly served as a dungeon where many have been imprisoned before passing away.
-Now the starting point for the castle tour.
+Now, the starting point for the castle tour.

 Dame Alice Kyteler Witch Trail

 Her fourth husband’s children also accused her of attempting to poison their father.
 Her trial took place at Kilkenny Castle in 1324.
-While her servant Petronella confessed to sorcery and witchcraft after being tortured and was burned at the stake, it is said that Dame Alice fled to the UK, and no record has existed of her ever since.
+While her servant Petronella confessed to sorcery and witchcraft after being tortured and burned at the stake, it is said that Dame Alice fled to the UK, and no record has existed of her ever since.

-Another alleged ghost that is said to reside at Kilkenny Castle is that of Lady Margaret Butler, who was married to Sir William Boleyn and was the paternal grandmother of Anne Boleyn, second wife of King Henry VIII of England.
+Another alleged ghost that is said to reside at Kilkenny Castle is Lady Margaret Butler, who was married to Sir William Boleyn and was the paternal grandmother of Anne Boleyn, second wife of King Henry VIII of England.
 Since she was born at the castle, it is said that her spirit returned to her place of birth upon her death.

 Shankill Castle